quasarch/quasarch-documentation/content/en/docs/_index.md

     weight: 20
 ---

-Quasarplane is a control plane for decentralized cloud services.
+Quasarch Cloud is a platform that offers decentralized cloud services to users accross the globe.
-It serves as layer to manage and guarantee enterprise-grade properties to decentralized systems.
+It's great to host Web3 workloads such as DEXs, landing-pages and services, but also great for traditional workloads that benefit from highly available, distributed and censorship resistant cloud services.

 {{< rawhtml >}}
 <div style="margin: 64px auto; width: 100%;">